lifeBalance/knk_solutions/ch12/projects/README.md

 Simplify Programming Project 2(b) by taking advantage of the fact that an array name can be used as a pointer.

 **Answer**: Check `pr02b.c` to see it in action.
 I already used the array name as a pointer.

+## Project 5
+Modify Programming Project 14 from Chapter 8 so that it uses a pointer instead of an integer to keep track of the current position in the array that contains the sentence.

+**Answer**: Check `pr05.c` to see it in action.